philnguyen/soft-contract/soft-contract/README.md

 * [ ] reasonable counterexamples, focusing on stateless ones.
       (Stateful one can trivially cheat with internal counter, then appropriate value for *ith* invocation, which is not that helpful to programmer).
+* [ ] non-dependent contract is currently just special case of dependent.
+      Range is re-evaluated at each application, which makes a difference if there are side effects.